DavidVujic/my-emacs-config/README.md

 ### ido-completing-read+
 If you use the excellent `ido-mode' for efficient completion of file names and buffers, you might wonder if you can get ido-style completion everywhere else too.

+### py-isort
+Provides commands, which use the external isort tool to tidy up the imports in the current buffer.
+Note: Install isort on your machine `pip install isort`.

 ### js2-mode
 Improved JavaScript editing mode.